 - Offer security information and support services for travel to higher-risk locations, including risk analysis, exit strategy planning and specialized traveler training;

-- Assure compliance with undergraduate international travel requirements (study abroad as well as non-study abroad/non-credit travel for individuals and groups) including adherence to the Undergraduate Travel Policy, which governs undergraduate travel to locations under U.S. Department of State Travel Advisories Level 3 or 4 or CDC Travel Health Notices Warning Level 3 (Avoid Nonessential Travel).
+- Assure student, faculty and staff compliance with international trip requirements (study abroad as well as non-study abroad/non-credit travel for individuals and groups) including adherence to the Undergraduate Travel Policy, which governs undergraduate travel to locations under U.S. Department of State Travel Advisories Level 3 or 4 or CDC Travel Health Notices Warning Level 3 (Avoid Nonessential Travel).

 - Assist in the development of new study abroad programs and non-credit programs/trips with health, safety and security in mind;

-- Provide/develop educational programming and materials related to travel health, safety and security; and
+- Provide/develop educational programming and materials related to travel health, safety and security including mandatory training for faculty and staff who accompany students abroad; and

-- Coordinate services provided by Northwestern’s international insurance and assistance providers, such as Geoblue Global (medical) and Drum Cussac (security information and evacuation).
+- Coordinate services provided by Northwestern’s international insurance and assistance providers, such as Geoblue Global (medical) and Crisis24 (security information and evacuation).